2018 Sunda Strait tsunami: Domestic

 A landslide tsunami in Indonesia is regarded as a rare occurrence by the Indonesian National Board for Disaster Management.
-Thus, it is not considered as an imminent threat and therefore authorities often don't pay enough attention to it.
+Thus, it is not considered as an imminent threat and therefore authorities often do not pay enough attention to it.
 Due to this fact, the Indonesian Coordinating Ministry for Maritime held a joint discussion with the Indonesian Meteorology, Climatology, and Geophysical Agency, the Indonesian Agency for Assessment and Application of Technology, geological agencies and the Indonesian Institute of Sciences to investigate and to study the tsunami and Mount Anak Krakatau.

 Multiple political parties sent aids, volunteers, ambulances and logistics to the affected areas.
 The Great Indonesia Movement Party announced that a community dinner would be held for the survivors of the tsunami.
 One of the party's wing, the Kesehatan Rakyat Indonesia (Indonesian People's Healthcare), had sent logistics, volunteers and clothes to Pandeglang.
-The East Java branch of the Nasdem Party sent trucks carrying logistics to Banten.
+The East Java branch of the NasDem Party sent trucks carrying logistics to Banten.
 Head of the National Awakening Party Muhaimin Iskandar urged his party's MPs to "secure" the funds that had been relocated by the government for disaster mitigation and to collaborate for further coordination in the handling of the disaster.
 The Prosperous Justice Party sent volunteers to the group of islands in Sunda Strait that were cut off by the tsunami to distribute aids.
 Crescent Star Party set up a command center in Serang Regency, Banten for the management of the aids distribution.
 The Speaker of the People's Representative Council Bambang Soesatyo issued a recommendation to the Indonesian Regional Board for Disaster Management and the Meteorology, Climatology, and Geophysical Agency to fix the "disaster early warning systems" in Indonesia.

 More than a dozen state-owned enterprises of Indonesia offered assistance to the survivors of the tsunami.
 The Indonesian petrol company Pertamina sent 27,000 LPG tanks to Pandeglang and 200 liters of petroleum to Legundi Island, Lampung.
 Heavy equipment such as excavator were sent to Banten and Lampung.
-The state-owned pharmaceutical company Bio Farma sent vaccines and medical team.
-Free vaccination was also provided by the company.
-Ignasius Jonan, Minister of Energy and Mineral Resources, dispatched 17 Emergency Response Team from his ministry to the affected areas.
+The state-owned pharmaceutical company Bio Farma sent vaccines and a medical team.
+Free vaccinations was also provided by the company.
+Ignasius Jonan, Minister of Energy and Mineral Resources, dispatched 17 Emergency Response Teams from his ministry to the affected areas.
 Telkomsel sent 400 units of sembako, dozens of instant food, blankets, and other essential supplies worth 170 million rupiah.